High Blood Pressure Treatment

 Hypertension is a high-risk factor for premature death for any animal.
 With a high blood pressure, cats and dogs are at a higher risk of suffering from stroke, ischemic heart disease, heart failure, aortic aneurysms, pulmonary embolisms, atrial fibrillation, chronic kidney disease, peripheral vascular disease, and other serious health concerns.

 Contact Our Staten Island Veterinarian for Pet Hypertension Treatment

-If you want your pet to live a long and healthy life, you can check him and her into a veterinarian in Staten Island, NY.
-The Animal Health Veterinary Group is an animal health center located in the Staten Island area.
+If you want your pet to live a long and healthy life, visit the Animal Health Veterinary Group, an animal health center located in the Staten Island area.
 We can investigate and treat a wide variety of pet illnesses such as chronic hypertension.
 If you are interested in combating your pet’s high blood pressure with the Animal Health Veterinary Group, give us a call at 718-285-8530 for more information.